davdunc/kiwi-local-build/README.md

 ## Output

 Built images will be available in the `output` directory (or your specified output directory), organized by branch.
+The script will automatically fix permissions on the output directory since it's created by the root user inside the container.

 ## Troubleshooting

 If you encounter issues:

 1. Verify SELinux is in Permissive or Disabled mode
+2. Ensure you have sudo privileges
-2. Ensure Podman has sufficient resources allocated
+3. Ensure Podman has sufficient resources allocated
-3. Check network connectivity to Pagure and Fedora repositories
+4. Check network connectivity to Pagure and Fedora repositories
-4. Verify you have sufficient disk space
+5. Verify you have sufficient disk space
-5. Look at the build logs for specific error messages
+6. Look at the build logs for specific error messages

 ## Directory Structure